MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

 ##### To customize the text in the text block

-1. In the XAML view, locate the markup for TextBlock and change the Text attribute: `Text=”Select a message option and then choose the Display button.”`
+1. In the XAML view, locate the markup for TextBlock and change the Text attribute: `Text="Select a message option and then choose the Display button."`

 2. If the TextBlock does not expand to fit the In the Design view, enlarge the TextBlock control (using the grab handles on the edges) so that it displays all the text.